lmccalman/spacerace/README.md

 is up.
 Then each player is assigned a score which is the percentage of the track they completed by the finish of the round.

 The game involves controlling a spaceship that has a main thruster to accelerate it forward, and small rotational thrusters to spin it.
-The world is 2D and flat, and the ships encounter air resistance which limits their maximum velocity and turn rate.
+The world is 2D and flat, and the ships encounter air resistance that limits their maximum velocity and turn rate.

 There is no friction on the track, and so ships behave much like a hovercraft.